-Dinh served as U.S. Assistant Attorney General for Legal Policy from 2001 to 2003.
-During his time at the Department of Justice, Dinh played a key role in developing legal policy initiatives to combat terrorism—namely, the USA Patriot Act.
+Dinh served as U.S. Assistant Attorney General for Legal Policy from 2001 to 2003, where he played a key role in developing legal policy initiatives to combat terrorism, including the USA Patriot Act.
 Dinh also represented the Department of Justice in selecting and confirming federal judges, contributing to the appointment of 100 district judges and 23 appellate judges during his tenure.

 Dinh clerked for U.S. Supreme Court Justice Sandra Day O’Connor and for D.C.
 Circuit Judge Laurence H. Silberman.
 He graduated magna cum laude from Harvard College and Harvard Law School, where he was a Class Marshal and an Olin Research Fellow in Law and Economics.
 He lives in Washington, D.C., with his wife, Jennifer Ashworth Dinh, and their three sons.